ShreyaKunda/Ei-Study-Assignments/README.md

 ## Assignment 2: Rocket Launch Simulator

 ### Overview
-The Rocket Launch Simulator is a terminal-based application that simulates the launch of a rocket and the subsequent placement of a satellite into orbit.
-The program provides real-time updates on the rocket's status throughout the mission.
+This terminal-based simulator mimics a rocket launch and the deployment of a satellite into orbit.
+The program provides real-time updates on the rocket's status during the mission.

 ### Functional Requirements
 1. **Pre-Launch Checks:**